-Certificates issued by the CA shall not be used for purposes other than server authentication and data encryption in the communication routing.
+Certificates issued by the CA may not be used for purposes other than server authentication and data encryption in the communication routing.

-The CA does not permit the issuance of certificates unless it is confirmed from the domain owner verified in accordance with this CP "3.2.2.4 Domain Authentication" that the domain owner has the right to use the domain.
+The CA doesn't permit certificate issuance unless it has confirmed from the domain name registrant verified in accordance with this CP "3.2.2.4 Domain Authentication" that he/she has the right to use the domain.